yelosan/hugo-semantic-web-docs/content/en/main.md

 ## Bugs and Suggestions

-Please file a bug report and suggest new features in our project's GitLab: [https://gitlab.com/yelosan/hugo-semantic-web/issues](https://gitlab.com/yelosan/hugo-semantic-web/issues).
+Please file a bug report and suggest new features in our project's GitLab: [https://codeberg.org/yelosan/hugo-semantic-web/issues](https://codeberg.org/yelosan/hugo-semantic-web/issues).

 <!-- NOTE: not available in GitLab
 ## Discuss

-If you want to discuss something or ask a question, you can do it in our project's GitLab: [https://gitlab.com/yelosan/hugo-semantic-web/discussions](https://gitlab.com/yelosan/hugo-semantic-web/discussions).
+If you want to discuss something or ask a question, you can do it in our project's repository: [https://codeberg.org/yelosan/hugo-semantic-web/issues](https://codeberg.org/yelosan/hugo-semantic-web/issues).
 -->

 ## Documentation